Vanille-N/fling/README.md

 Workarounds can be found, like passing continuation functions as parameters, but it quickly becomes overdone.
 Putting each function where it has the visibility it needs does not make for a satisfying structure, but it is the easiest way.

 - I don't really like OCaml's build process and error messages.
-The type checker is incredibly useful, but the absence of type indicators on function signatures makes for errors that are a few steps too late.
+The type checker is certainly useful, but the absence of type indicators on function signatures makes for errors that are a few steps too late (I might try to address this issue next time by adding type hints to function arguments).
 Mismatched types in function A leads to wrong type inference in function B which leads to a type error in function C. Having to guess from the error message that the actual issue lies in A 50 lines before the line displayed on the error message is sometimes frustrating.
 To this is added the fact that the lack of clear end-of-function delimiters leads to missing parentheses causing syntax errors on the start of the next function definition.
-Because of this error messages are often useless.
+Because of this, error messages are often useless, or to be taken with a grain of salt.
 `ocamlbuild` feels hackish as well, although it is easier to deal with than `ocamlc`.

-On the other hand, I very much enjoyed working with the graphical interface, which is something I had never done either in OCaml or at this level with only drawing primitives.
+That being said, I very much enjoyed working with the graphical interface, which is something I had never done either in OCaml or at this level with only drawing primitives.
 My previous experience with graphics libraries is restricted to Python's TkInter and Matplotlib and C++'s Qt, all of which have higher-level drawing APIs and more convoluted event management.
 Altogether I had a lot of fun implementing this project.